zogar1993/jsonkraken/README.md

 ## Implementation details
 ###### (you should not need to know all of this, but maybe you do.
 It is here for a reason after all)
 - Double -0.0 will be turned to Double 0.0 to avoid the weird default comparison behaviour they have (they are equal if unboxed, bot not equal if boxed).
 I do wonder why do they both even exist.
 - Since internally all numbers are handled as Double, be careful with extremely long Long values (higher than 2<sup>53</sup>).
 This is a rather uncommon number to be handling, more so taking into consideration that it is common practice to write such a value as a String, a habit born from well placed disbelief in json parsers conversion mechanisms.
 - There is a method available for JsonValue which I did not talk about before because I wanted to keep things simple.
 It is called *references(value)*, and it requires value to be a JsonValue.
 I use that method internally to find if value is recursively contained within the caller, but since I found no real reason not to make it public, there it is.
 - Although *references(value)* does not check for self, all JsonValue insertion mechanisms do validate for A -> A circularity.
 - JsonValues get/set operators welcome both Integers and Strings as index/key.
 An Integer will be converted to String in the case of JsonObject, whereas a String will try to be converted to Int in JsonArray, and will throw an Exception if the cast fails.
 - Although JSON specification for objects does not prohibit duplicate keys, JSONKraken (like every sane parser out there) does not support it.
 Only the value of the last duplicate key will be stored when deserializing, but no Exception will be thrown.
+- Whole numbers will be written without its decimal part.
+- Formatted serialization is indented with tabs.
+I have thought about allowing custom indentation, but if I did, it would be reasonable to add all other custom serialization options, and that would make JSONKraken slightly more complex than intended.
+This simple yet standard formatting should suffice.